Connectivity of joins, cohomological quantifier elimination, and an algebraic Toda's theorem: Introduction

 The above theorem deserves the moniker `quantifier elimination' once we substitute the realization map $\Reali(\cdot)$, which takes formulas to constructible sets in Theorem~\ref{thm:classical-qe}, by the map $Q(\cdot)$ which takes formulas to $\bbZ[T]$.
 While we have an absolute equality $\Reali(\phi) = \Reali(\phi')$ in Theorem~\ref{thm:classical-qe}, in Theorem~\ref{thm:cohomological-qe}, the polynomials $Q(\psi)$ and $Q(\psi')$ are related via the map $F^\omega$.
 In the case of sentences (i.e. when the set of free variables is empty) we have the (perhaps even more suggestive) corollary (compare with Corollary~\ref{cor:classical-qe}):

 \begin{corollaryx} \end{corollaryx}

 The main advantage of the cohomological variant over usual quantifier elimination becomes apparent when viewed through the lens of `complexity'.
-In the traditional quantifier elimination (Theorem~\ref{thm:classical-qe} above) the quantifier-free formula $\phi'$ can be potentially much more complicated than $\phi$ -- for instance, the degrees of the polynomials appearing in the atoms of $\phi'$ could be much bigger than those of the polynomials appearing in the atoms of $\phi$ (see for example \cite{Heintz}) -- and there is no direct way of producing $\phi'$ from $\phi$ without using algebraic constructions such as taking resultants of polynomials appearing in $\phi$ etc. In fact, bounding the `complexity' of the quantifier-free $\phi'$ in terms of that of $\phi$ is an extremely well-studied question (see for example \cite{Heintz} for the state-of-the-art) with many ramifications (for example, to the $\mathbf{P}$ vs $\mathbf{NP}$ question over algebraically closed fields in the Blum-Shub-Smale model \cite{BSS}). \\
+In the traditional quantifier elimination (Theorem~\ref{thm:classical-qe} above) the quantifier-free formula $\phi'$ can be potentially much more complicated than $\phi$ -- for instance, the degrees of the polynomials appearing in the atoms of $\phi'$ could be much bigger than those of the polynomials appearing in the atoms of $\phi$ (see for example \cite{Heintz}) -- and there is no direct way of producing $\phi'$ from $\phi$ without using algebraic constructions such as taking resultants of polynomials appearing in $\phi$ etc. (see Example~\ref{eg:complexity} below).\\

+Bounding the `complexity' of the quantifier-free $\phi'$ in terms of that of $\phi$ is an extremely well-studied question (see for example \cite{Heintz} for the state-of-the-art) with many ramifications.
+Indeed, the well known P vs NP question in computational complexity -- say in the Blum-Shub-Smale (henceforth, B-S-S) model of computation \cite{BSS} -- is fundamentally about comparing the complexities of sequences of varieties which belong to an `easy' class (i.e. the B-S-S complexity class $\mathrm{P}$), with the complexities of sequences obtained by taking images under certain projections of sequences belonging to the `easy' class (by taking the images under projections of sequences in the class $\mathrm{P}$ one obtains the B-S-S complexity class $\mathrm{NP}$).
+A formal definition of $\mathrm{P}, \mathrm{NP}$ in the B-S-S sense can be found in \cite{Basu-Toda} and will not be repeated here. \\